 Pica is not diagnosed in children < 2 years because at that age, eating such materials is considered part of normal development.

-Tests may be done based on the patient's symptoms and/or the substances ingested.
+Tests may be performed based on the patient's symptoms and/or the substances ingested.
 They include blood tests to check for lead poisoning when paint chips have been eaten and stool tests to detect parasitic infestation when soil has been eaten.

 Diagnosis reference